huaminghuangtw/Evergreen-Notes/Permanent-Notes/specialization-is-for-insects.md

 > You should explore a range of pursuits early in your career and life, with that _exploration_ leaving you better equipped for the _exploitation_ phase when you go deeper on the arena that provides you with maximum leverage.

-Many people call themselves “generalists” as a way to avoid specializing, but what’s far more valuable is to become a ==_polymath_—a true generalist with the ability to quickly pick up any specialty, at least to the [80/20 level](the-pareto-principle.md)==, and apply that knowledge to make smarter trade-offs.
+Many people call themselves “generalists” as a way to avoid specializing, but what’s far more valuable is to become a <mark>_polymath_—a true generalist with the ability to quickly pick up any specialty, at least to the [80/20 level](the-pareto-principle.md)</mark>, and apply that knowledge to make smarter trade-offs.

 ---